alfahami/it-support-ticket-system/README.md

 ---

-## API documentation with examples
+## Full API documentation with examples
 <details>
   <summary>Click to expand for detailed API documentation</summary>